Bottom Line

 FAQ

-The discussion was sparked by a batch of UFO disclosure files, reportedly released by President Trump, containing various aerial videos.
+The discussion was sparked by President Trump's latest batch of UFO disclosure files, which were released to the public.

-The sources mention a video from June 2020 showing a shapeshifting blob near a US military installation, and another filmed by the US Indo-Pacific Command in June 2024.
+The June 2020 video captured a blob near a US military installation, while the June 2024 video was recorded by the US Indo-Pacific Command over water.

 Did any official agency confirm the nature of these objects?

-No. The source material only reports on public commentary and speculation; no official confirmation regarding the videos' origin was provided.
+No. The source material only reports on public speculation and commentary; it does not contain confirmation or technical analysis from government agencies regarding the videos' origins.

 This item is labeled Mainstream News because it points to public media reporting.
 UAP Radar separates reporting from official records, research, witness reports, and speculation.